-Material terms of options granted to our named executive officers in fiscal years 2023, 2022 and 2021 typically included: (a) exercise price equal to the closing market value as quoted by Nasdaq on the date of grant; (b) vesting of 25% one year from the grant date and then continued vesting in a series of 36 equal monthly installments over the remaining balance of the four-year period, contingent on the executive officer's continued service; (c) a term no longer than five years from the date of grant; and (d) to the extent not already exercisable, the options become exercisable in full on an accelerated basis upon (i) a sale of assets, (ii) a merger in which we do not survive or (iii) a reverse merger in which we survive but ownership of 50% or more of the voting power of our stock is transferred, unless the option is assumed or replaced with a comparable option by the successor corporation.
-Although stock options granted to our executive officers typically contain time-vesting provisions, on one occasion in each of the fiscal years 2023, 2022 and 2021, our compensation committee awarded stock options with performance vesting provisions to Messrs.
-Combs, Bertels, O'Brien, Shishin and Ms. Yoss, all of which will vest based on the achievement of certain performance criteria, approved by our Board and compensation committee, relating to earnings growth.
+Material terms of options granted to our named executive officers in fiscal years 2024, 2023 and 2022 typically included: (a) exercise price equal to the closing market value as quoted by Nasdaq on the date of grant; (b) vesting of 25% one year from the grant date and then continued vesting in a series of 36 equal monthly installments over the remaining balance of the four-year period, contingent on the executive officer's continued service; (c) a term no longer than five years from the date of grant; and (d) to the extent not already exercisable, the options become exercisable in full on an accelerated basis upon (i) a sale of assets, (ii) a merger in which we do not survive or (iii) a reverse merger in which we survive but ownership of 50% or more of the voting power of our stock is transferred, unless the option is assumed or replaced with a comparable option by the successor corporation.
+For fiscal year 2022, Mr. Combs was awarded stock options grants with time-vesting and performance vesting provisions.
+Although stock options granted to our executive officers typically contain time-vesting provisions in each of the fiscal years 2024, 2023 and 2022, our compensation committee awarded stock options with performance vesting provisions to Messrs.
+Bertels, O'Brien, Shishin and Ms. Yoss, all of which will vest based on the achievement of certain performance criteria, approved by our Board and compensation committee, relating to earnings growth.